kristi11/ww-filament/README.md

 * Cart items don't get sent from `session id` to `user_id` if the user was logged out when placing the order but after filling out the cart logs in/registers for an account to continue with the order.

-* I've to fix the route to redirect to filament login page instead of a default laravel page when user is not logged in.
-* There's a bug where `panel_user` role is not assigned to customers in production server.
-Everything works as intended in local server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Workaround